webplatform/docs/apis/webrtc/MediaStreamTrack/index.md

 {{Flags}}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|A MediaStream consists of zero or more MediaStreamTrack objects, which comprise one or more channels, and which are contained in a MediaStreamTrackList.
-Each MediaStreamTrack may have one or more channels.
-The channel represents the smallest unit of a media stream, such as an audio signal.}}
+{{Summary_Section|A MediaStreamTrack is one of two kinds, audio or video, and represents the media source, such as a camera.}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=No